metatensor/metatrain/docs/src/advanced-concepts/transfer-learning.rst

   extensively tested.
 Please use them at your own risk and report any issues you encounter to the developers.
 The transfer learned models cannot be directly used in MD engines such as ASE or LAMMPS yet.
-  If you still want to use them, please follow the instructions in the :ref:`Using the transfer-learned model in simulation engines <transfer-learned-model-simulation-engines>` section below.
+  If you still want to use them, please follow the instructions below.

 This section describes the process of transfer learning, which is a